 But, enough of the history lesson.
 We’re here to explain the differences between an apprenticeship and a traineeship – two sought-after pathways that are sometimes confused, and a little misunderstood.

 Both pathways enable you to “earn while you learn” and gain real, practical work experience while working towards completing a nationally accredited Vocational qualification (usually at Certificate level).
-Apprenticeships and traineeships are available full time or part time and can even be undertaken at while at school (from working age).
+Apprenticeships and traineeships are available full-time or part-time and can even be undertaken while at school (from working age).

 The single biggest difference between the two types is time and type: